Skip to contents

 • interrupt optimization if it exceeds 10 seconds,

-• and compare the performance between the optimizers stats::nlm and pracma::nelder_mead.
+• compare the performance of stats::nlm and pracma::nelder_mead.

 1. Define the objective function